In U.S. Ethics Chief, An Unlikely Gadfly To Trump

 The Senate, which confirms presidential nominees, has traditionally reviewed these ethics deals after OGE signs off on them, though this year, OGE has raised concerns that the nomination hearings were moving faster than the agency's ethics reviews.

 And fundamentally, ethics experts say OGE doesn't have enforcement power and doesn't do investigations.
-Any potential conflicts of interests would likely fall to Congress, the Justice Department or courts.
+Any potential conflicts of interest would likely fall to Congress, the Justice Department or courts.
 So getting in a spat with OGE sends the wrong message — and any effort to push Shaub out of his job would be worse.

 "Firing the head of the Office of Government Ethics is about the dumbest thing the president could do if he wants the public to have confidence in his ethics," Painter says.

 Shaub's term as OGE director runs into 2018.
-The next time Trump will have to deal with him is likely when the president submits his financial disclosures, on which OGE has to sign off.
+The next time Trump will have to deal with him is likely when the president submits his financial disclosures.
+OGE has to sign off on them.